 It’s actually not that hard, but it does take awareness earlier in the day than you would think.
 Here are some steps you can take to avoid that afternoon slump and feel good all day long.

-Step 2: Manage/measure caffeine intake in the a.m. (no more than two cups).
+Manage/measure caffeine intake in the a.m. (no more than two cups).
 If you can switch to tea or lightly brewed green tea, you can sip, sip, sip your way through the day.
 The bigger smash of caffeine from a cup of coffee will only let you down at the wrong time.

-Step 3: Have complex carbohydrates at lunch (brown rice, whole wheat).
+Have complex carbohydrates at lunch (brown rice, whole wheat).
 They are slow-burning fuels that help you make serotonin which will keep you feeling relaxed and happy throughout the day.
 White carbs burn like a flare and we have all watched those peter out; it’s depressing.
-A high-fat meal will make you sluggish while your body focuses on digesting rather than writing, communicating, thinking, driving, convincing and whatever other adverb you are expected to perform.
+A high-fat meal will make you sluggish while your body focuses on digesting rather than writing, communicating, thinking, driving, convincing, and whatever other adverb you are expected to perform.

-Step 4: Include lean protein and high-nutrient vegetables (spinach, red peppers, cabbage, and romaine lettuce).
+Include lean protein and high-nutrient vegetables (spinach, red peppers, cabbage, and romaine lettuce).
 These foods will burn slowly and brightly and help you keep your stress in check.

-Step 6: Sip on green tea throughout the aft.
+Sip on green tea throughout the afternoon.
 Lightly brewed green tea has slightly less caffeine than other sources and you will be getting more water per sip.
 If you use loose-leaf tea, you can rebrew it to get less and less caffeine by the end of day so you can get to sleep at night.
 (Because, really, getting enough sleep is the key to sustained energy all day.)